 Viruses assigned to the genus Ledantevirus form a distinct monophyletic group based on well-supported Maximum Likelihood trees inferred from complete L sequences.
 Many of the viruses in the genus have been isolated from bats and many or all appear to be transmitted by arthropods.
-There are three distinct phylogroups comprising: A) Fukuoka virus (FUKV), Barur virus (BARV), Nishimuro virus (NISV), Nkolbisson virus (NKOV) and Yongjia tick virus 2 (YjTV-2); B) Le Dantec virus (LDV), Keuraliba virus (KEUV) and Kern Canyon virus (KCV); and C) Mount Elgon bat virus (MEBV), Kumasi rhabdovirus (KRV), Oita virus (OITAV), Fikirini rhabdovirus (FKRV), Kolente virus (KOLEV) and Wuhan louse fly virus 5 (WhLFV-5).
+There are three distinct phylogroups comprising: A) Fukuoka virus (FUKV), Barur virus (BARV), Nishimuro virus (NISV), Nkolbisson virus (NKOV) and Yongjia tick virus 2 (YjTV-2); B) Le Dantec virus (LDV), Keuraliba virus (KEUV), Kern Canyon virus (KCV) and Vaprio virus (VAPV); and C) Mount Elgon bat virus (MEBV), Kumasi rhabdovirus (KRV), Oita virus (OITAV), Fikirini rhabdovirus (FKRV), Kolente virus (KOLEV), Wuhan louse fly virus 5 (WhLFV-5) and Kanyawara virus (KYAV).
 The genus is linked phylogenetically to viruses assigned to the genera Perhavirus and Sprivivirus (infecting fish), and more distantly to the genus Vesiculovirus (infecting mammals).

 For all members of the genus that have been characterised morphologically, virions are bullet-shaped.
-A detailed electron microscopic study of KCV revealed enveloped virions (mean dimensions 132 x 73 nm) in negative stained preparations with prominent cross-striations, axial channels, and 8 nm surface projections evenly distributed at 7 nm intervals (Murphy and Fields 1967).
-MEBV displayed similar morphology under negative stain but virions were longer (mean 230 nm x 70 nm) (Murphy et al., 1970).
-In ultrathin sections of mouse brain tissue, enveloped bullet-shaped OITAV virions (160–300 nm x 100 nm) have been reported (Iwasaki et al., 2004); enveloped bullet-shaped virions have also been reported cell supernates or in ultrathin sections of infected tissue for NKOV (130–150 nm x 66 nm), LEDV (163 nm x 78 nm), FUKV, NISV and KRV (Ndiaye et al., 1987, Cropp et al., 1985, Sakai et al., 2015, Binger et al., 2015, Kaneko et al., 1986).
+A detailed electron microscopic study of KCV revealed enveloped virions (mean dimensions 132 x 73 nm) in negative-stained preparations with prominent cross-striations, axial channels, and 8 nm surface projections evenly distributed at 7 nm intervals (Murphy and Fields 1967).
+MEBV displayed similar morphology under negative-stain but virions were longer (mean 230 nm x 70 nm) (Murphy et al., 1970).
+In ultrathin sections of mouse brain tissue, enveloped bullet-shaped OITAV virions (160–300 nm x 100 nm) have been reported (Iwasaki et al., 2004); enveloped bullet-shaped virions have also been reported from cell supernates or in ultrathin sections of infected tissue for NKOV (130–150 nm x 66 nm), LEDV (163 nm x 78 nm), VAPV, FUKV, NISV and KRV (Ndiaye et al., 1987, Cropp et al., 1985, Sakai et al., 2015, Binger et al., 2015, Kaneko et al., 1986, Lelli et al., 2018).
 Differences in reported particle dimensions are likely to result from factors such as variations in conditions for fixation and staining for electron microscopy, the presence of defective-interfering particles and end-to-end-fusion of virions.

 Ledantevirus genomes consist of a single molecule of negative-sense, single-stranded RNA and range from approximately 10.8–11.5 kb.

 The N, P, M, G and L share sequence homology and/or structural characteristics with the cognate proteins of other rhabdoviruses.
 Other proteins are encoded in the genome but have not yet been identified in infected cells.
-The U1 ORFs present in LDV, KEUV and KCV encode small basic proteins of 64 to 77 amino acids (7.3–8.8 kDa).
-The FUKV Mx ORF encodes a predicted double-membrane-spanning protein of 86 amino acids (10.4 kDa) (Walker et al., 2015, Blasdell et al., 2015).
+The U1 ORFs present in LDV, KEUV, KCV and VAPV encode small basic proteins of 64 to 77 amino acids (7.3–8.8 kDa).
+The FUKV Mx ORF encodes a predicted double-membrane-spanning protein of 86 amino acids (10.4 kDa) (Walker et al., 2015, Lelli et al., 2018, Blasdell et al., 2015).

 Ledantevirus genome organisations include five genes (N, P, M, G and L) encoding the structural proteins and concise intergenic regions.
-(Walker et al., 2015, Sakai et al., 2015, Blasdell et al., 2015, Kading et al., 2013, Li et al., 2015).
-In LDV, KEUV and KCV genomes, a small additional ORF (U1) between the G and L genes occurs as an independent transcriptional unit including consensus transcription initiation and transcription termination/polyadenylation sequences; in the FUKV genome, an alternative ORF (Mx) encoding a putative double-membrane-spanning protein occurs within the M gene (Figure 1.Ledantevirus).
+(Walker et al., 2015, Sakai et al., 2015, Lelli et al., 2018, Blasdell et al., 2015, Kading et al., 2013, Li et al., 2015).
+In LDV, KEUV, KCV and VAPV genomes, a small additional ORF (U1) between the G and L genes occurs as an independent transcriptional unit including consensus transcription initiation and transcription termination/polyadenylation sequences; in the FUKV genome, an alternative ORF (Mx) encoding a putative double-membrane-spanning protein occurs within the M gene (Figure 1.Ledantevirus).

 Figure 1.Ledantevirus.
 Schematic representation of ledantevirus genome organisations.
 N, P, M, G and L represent ORFs encoding the structural proteins.
-The U1 ORFs of Kern Canyon virus, Keuraliba virus and Le Dantec virus (red) and the Fukuoka virus Mx ORF (blue) are highlighted.
+The U1 ORFs of Kern Canyon virus, Keuraliba virus, Le Dantec virus and Vaprio virus (red) and the Fukuoka virus Mx ORF (blue) are highlighted.